Gale Fellowships

 Apply for a Visiting Fellowship

-Applications for all the Gale North America Digital Humanities Oxford Fellowship must include:
+Applications for all the Gale Digital Humanities Oxford Fellowships must include:

 Each document must be an individual PDF or Word file.
 Do not combine all the documents into one file.

-Send all application documents by email to digitalscholarship@humanities.ox.ac.uk with the subject line: Visiting Fellowships Applications.
+Send all application documents by email to digitalscholarship@humanities.ox.ac.uk with the subject line: Gale Fellowships Applications.